A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing: Methods

 During the adaptive 2$^{nd}$ Stage, each iteration consists of three steps.
 First, the last round of Ramsey measurement produces a measurement outcome $\mu$ that results in the update of posterior probability in Eq. (\ref{equ:posterior}) and its associated particle weight in Eq. (\ref{equ:weight}).
 Then, the posterior probability is approximated by the particle filter method following Eq. (\ref{equ:particle}).
 It is further combined with the remaining time resources as the input to the federated RL agent, which then outputs an optimized sensing time and controlled phase for the next Ramsey measurement.
 Second, a Ramsey experiment is performed using these optimized sensing parameters to obtain a new measurement outcome.
 Third, the posterior distribution is updated again according to Bayes’ rule in Eq. (\ref{equ:posterior}), and each particle is reweighted based on the likelihood of the new measurement result as in Eq. (\ref{equ:weight}).
 This process is repeated until the total available time resources are exhausted.
+Details regarding the computational overhead associated with both the BNN and the federated RL components are provided in Supplementary Section 3 of the Supplemental document.